top of page

 On July 5, 1988, "Slayer" hit the clutch pedal, downshifted the car gear, and released Their fourth album, "South Of Heaven".

-This album comes about a year and a half after the masterpiece "Reign in Blood", which was released in October 1986, and is Slayer's second album with producer Rick Robin, who contributed greatly to the production and sound of the previous album and probably also to its success of the band.
+This album comes about a year and a half after the masterpiece "Reign in Blood", which was released in October 1986, and is Slayer's second album with producer Rick Rubin, who contributed greatly to the production and sound of the previous album and probably also to its success of the band.

 But the success of "Reign in Blood" caused the band quite a headache.
 The album was so perfect that it was clear to the band members that they could not surpass it, so they decided there was no choice but to beat the masterpiece so they had to change their musical direction.